GalMod tutorial

 2. photometric system.

-To choose a photometric system is also important.
-A few important photometric systems are available by drop-down list menu, and the closest to the user’s interest should be set.
+Choosing a photometric system is also important.
+Several important photometric systems are available in the drop-down list menu, and the closest to the user’s interest should be set.

 Other relevant parameters to set are:

-• Number of stars: GalMod computes a probability distribution function (PDF) and populates it with a number of stars that is fixed in agreement with the multiple-stellar population consistency theorem (MSP-CT, Pasetto et al. 2018b).
+• Number of stars: GalMod computes a probability distribution function (PDF) and populates it with a number of stars that is fixed in agreement with the multiple-stellar-population consistency theorem (MSP-CT, Pasetto et al. 2018b).
 If the user knows the number of stars expected in an observation/catalog, GalMod can renormalize the PDF to the requested value.
-Then, if the number of stars required is lower than that predicted by MSP-CT, GalMod renormalizes the PDF with the number of stars requested, automatically adjusting the different proportion for the multiple-stellar-population to agree with the structural parameters provided.
+Then, if the number of stars required is lower than that predicted by MSP-CT, GalMod renormalizes the PDF with the number of stars requested, automatically adjusting the relative proportions of the multiple stellar populations to agree with the structural parameters provided.
 If the number of stars requested is larger than that predicted by GalMod, the user can increase the number of stars by changing the structural parameters of the Galaxy (density profiles, star formation history, cuts).
-Again, in this case, GalMod automatically adjusts the different proportion for the multiple-stellar-population to agree with the structural parameters provided in agreement with the MSP-CT.
+Again, in this case, GalMod automatically adjusts the relative proportions of the multiple stellar populations to agree with the structural parameters provided in agreement with the MSP-CT.

 • Photometric errors.
 Every observation comes with errors.
 We suggest setting an (or accepting the preset) error function while producing your mock observations with GalMod.
 GalMod uses a Gaussian distribution with magnitude dispersion dependent on the \(1_{\rm{fltr}}^{st}\) magnitude, with the dispersion computed from the following formula \({\sigma _m} = {\left( {\frac{\sigma _{m_\max}}{\sigma _{m_\min }}} \right)^{\frac{m - {m_\min }}{m_\max - m_\min }}}\) where \(\sigma _{m_\max}\) is the error at \({\rm{mag}}_\max^{1^{st}{\rm{fltr}}}\), e.g., \(\sigma _{m_\max}\) = 0.1 mag, and \({\sigma _{\rm{ma}{\rm{g}_\min }}}\)is the error at the brightest magnitude limit \({\rm{mag}}_\min ^{1^{st}{\rm{fltr}}}\), e.g., \({\sigma _{\rm{ma}{\rm{g}_\min }}}\) = 0.01 mag.
 If \({\sigma _{\rm{ma}{\rm{g}_\min }}} = \sigma _{m_\max} = 0.0\) is set, GalMod introduces no mag errors.
 If \({\sigma _m} > {\rm{co}}{\rm{l}}_\max - {\rm{co}}{\rm{l}}_\min \) GalMod renormalizes the error function to \({\sigma _m} = {\rm{co}}{\rm{l}}_\max - {\rm{co}}{\rm{l}}_\min \).